 The constant noise is nauseating and if I’m honest, the fog has enveloped me lately.
 In the heat of a global pandemic and rising political and racial tension, we’re all being pulled in a thousand different directions.
 Mixed messages are written everywhere and it’s just a mess.
 We’re telling each other what the appropriate response to cultural events should look like and what shape reform should take.
 We’re reacting to each other’s reactions and attacking the motives behind them.

 Anyone can have keyboard courage, but justice on the ground looks quite different.

 How do we land between echo chambers and the forum?
 We’re not gaining anything if the only voices we’re hearing sound just like ours, but we can’t afford to clear headspace for every voice either.
 The most proximal questions pressing on me are, “What does my circle look like?” and “Where am I turning for information?”
-I need to listen to people who look different from me, but I need God’s voice to be the loudest.
+I need to listen to people who look different from me, but I need the voice of God in his Word to be the loudest.

 All were made in the image of God and all have sinned and fallen short of his glory.
 Jesus came to earth to pay the penalty for our sins by death on a cross, and we love other image-bearers from the overflow of the love that he showed for us.
 Reconciliation is both horizontal and vertical.

 My understanding of God should shape my view of what justice looks like in the world rather than the other way around.
 My politics do not inform my view of God; my view of God bleeds into my politics – and every other facet of my life.
 God is just and merciful; I will pursue the same.

 So what does he have to say about injustice?

 He has shown you, O mortal, what is good.